-- (30) NOTICE OF CREATION AND ESTABLISHMENT.-Within 30 days after the election of the first board of supervisors creating the district, the district shall cause to be recorded in the grantor-grantee index of the property records in Sarasota County a "Notice of Creation and Establishment of the Three Rivers Stewardship District."
-The notice shall, at a minimum, include the legal description of the territory described in this act. - (31) DISTRICT PROPERTY PUBLIC; FEES.-Any system, facility, service, works, improvement, project, or other infrastructure owned by the district, or funded by federal tax exempt bonding issued by the district, is public; and the district by rule may regulate, and may impose reasonable charges or fees for, the use thereof, but not to the extent that such regulation or imposition of such charges or fees constitutes denial of reasonable access. - Section 7.
-If any provision of this act or its application to any person or circumstance is held invalid, the invalidity does not affect the remaining provisions or applications of the act which can be given effect without the invalid provision or application, and to this end the provisions of this act are severable. - Section 8.
-This act shall take effect July 1, 2023, except that the provisions of this act which authorize the levy of ad valorem taxation shall take effect only upon express approval by a majority vote of those qualified electors of the Three Rivers Stewardship District, as required by Section 9, Article VII of the State Constitution, voting in a referendum election held at such time as all members of the board are qualified electors who are elected by qualified electors of the district as provided in this act.
+(30) NOTICE OF CREATION AND ESTABLISHMENT.-Within 30 days after the election of the first board of supervisors creating the district, the district shall cause to be recorded in the grantor-grantee index of the property records in Lee County a "Notice of Creation and Establishment of the Duke Farm Stewardship District."
+The notice shall, at a minimum, include the legal description of the territory described in this act.

+(31) DISTRICT PROPERTY PUBLIC; FEES.-Any system, facility, service, works, improvement, project, or other infrastructure owned by the district, or funded by federal tax-exempt bonding issued by the district, is public; and the district by rule may regulate, and may impose reasonable charges or fees for, the use thereof, but not to the extent that such regulation or imposition of such charges or fees constitutes denial of reasonable access.

+Section 7.
+If any provision of this act or its application to any person or circumstance is held invalid, the invalidity does not affect the remaining provisions or applications of the act which can be given effect without the invalid provision or application, and to this end the provisions of this act are severable.

+Section 8.
+This act shall take effect upon becoming a law, except that the provisions of this act which authorize the levy of ad valorem taxation shall take effect only upon express approval by a majority vote of those qualified electors of the Duke Farm Stewardship District, as required by s.
+9, Art.
+VII of the State Constitution, voting in a referendum election held during a general election at such time as all members of the board are qualified electors who are elected by qualified electors of the district as provided in this act.

-Approved by the Governor June 21, 2023.
+Approved by the Governor June 23, 2025.

-Filed in Office Secretary of State June 21, 2023.
+Filed in Office Secretary of State June 23, 2025.